 If you’re new to betting on horse racing and aren’t sure what all the fuss is about then Paddy Power is here to help!
 Our series of Demystifying Racing guides takes you through everything you need to know about racing betting, and in particular the Cheltenham Festival.

 In this guide, we’ll explain what the Queen Mother Champion Chase is all about, and how it got its name.
-After that, you’ll be able to show off your knowledge to your mates when betting on Cheltenham – although don’t assume your additional wisdom will see you pick a winner!
+After that, you’ll be able to show off your knowledge to your mates when betting on Cheltenham – although don’t assume your additional wisdom will guarantee you a winner!

 What is the Queen Mother Champion Chase?